vega-studio/deltav/docs/Customization.md

 * Inject [instanceAttributes]
 * Inject [vertexAttributes]
 * Set the [uniforms]
-* Set special attribtue expansion
+* Set special attribute expansion

 Setting materialOptions uses the method getMaterialOptions of layer, and ILayerMaterialOptions interface should be returned.